DeoMuunduku/ap-ina-prototype-worked-example/README.md

-# AP-InA Worked Example – BugAda (Bugzilla / Jira Incidents)
+# AP-InA Worked Example – BugAda

 This repository contains the companion material for the worked example of **AP-InA** presented in: